bitovi/academy/src/react/2-intro-to-jsx.md

 );
 ```

-The code above produces the following HTML:
+The code above produces a something similar to the following HTML:

 ```html
 <div id="greeting">